thehui87/Learning-Godot/class_tilemap.md

 ###  Description
 Node for 2D Tile-Based games.
 Tilemaps use a TileSet which contain a list of tiles (textures, their rect and a collision) and are used to create complex grid-based maps.
-	To optimize drawing and culling (sort of like [[gridmap|GridMap]]), you can specify a quadrant size, so chunks of the map will be batched together the time of drawing.
+	To optimize drawing and culling (sort of like [GridMap](class_gridmap)), you can specify a quadrant size, so chunks of the map will be batched together the time of drawing.

 ###  Member Function Description